Hacker0x01/cjsx-style-guide/README.md

   ```

 * <a name="space-at-end"></a>
-  If an element utilizes a self-closing tag, it must have a space character before the '/>'.
-Additionally, the '/>' should always go on the same line as the last attribute in the tag.
+  If an element utilizes a self-closing tag, it must have a space character before the `/>` characters.
+Additionally, the `/>` should always go on the same line as the last attribute in the tag.
 <sup>[[link]](#space-at-end)]</sup>

   ```Coffee